Attaining Sustainable Organizational Growth and Profitability

 Improving Decision-Making and Decisions in Business Organizations

-Decision-making is the deliberative process of making choices by identifying a decision, gathering information, and assessing alternative solutions.
-A decision is a conclusion/determination arrived at after consideration.
-It is the action of deciding something or resolving a question.
+Decision-making is the deliberative process of making choices by identifying a decision, gathering information, and assessing alternative solutions/courses of action.
+Decision-making involves a series of steps taken by an individual/group to to determine (decide) the best options or course of action to meet their needs.
+A decision is a conclusion/determination arrived at after consideration of relevant factors.
+A decision is the action of deciding something or resolving a question.
 The term decision is used, in a variety of different circumstances, when people have to make up their minds.
 The situations in which people have to make decisions (make up their minds about what to do) may range over a variety of situations, including:

 The structure/model useful in categorizing decisions into a decision type system that can lead to finding useful approaches to improve decision-making.
 This type system helps decision makers distinguish between the different types of decisions - routine as well as complex deliberations, to both small-stakes bets and high-stakes commitments, and to exploratory steps as well as irreversible moves.
 Decision-makers can improve the quality of their decisions substantially, if before making any decisions they make an assessment of the type of decision(s) required for the situation at hand.
 Decision-Making In Business Organizations In any business enterprise decisions can be made at varying levels in the organization.
 Managers at all levels in the organization must make decisions on behalf of a company.
 Managers face in the course of their daily responsibilities, a range of decisions that are consistent with their positions and roles in the organization.
 For example, the management decisions based on positions, roles and responsibilities may be defined as follows: